Water Filter vs. Water Purifier

 The term water filter is universally used to describe many water filtration devices including the Berkey systems.
 While the term can be an accurate description, the meaning when talking about water treatment standards is different.
 Lets take a look at the two standards when classifying water treatment devices:

 In order to be in this classification the following standard must be met:

-All Berkey systems that contain the Black Berkey elements are classified as purifiers.
-In fact Berkey Purifiers remove 99.9999999% (log 9 reduction) of pathogenic bacteria.
-This makes Berkey the only true gravity flow purification system.
+All Berkey systems contain the Black Berkey Filters and meet the Water purifier standard.
+In fact Berkey Purifiers far surpass this standard and actually remove 99.9999999% known as a log 9 reduction, when dealing with pathogenic bacteria.
+This distinction is what makes Berkey the only certifiable gravity flow water purification system.

 Please take a look at the following chart which includes a head to head comparison with our competition and see for yourself which classification they claim.
 Take note that some use harsh chemicals in order to reach the level of purification, chemicals like iodine or chlorinating tablets.
 We do not have to use chemicals, only our unique ionic adsorbtion process mated with simple microfiltration.
 In short these two methods create a pore structure so minute that contaminants are removed from the water because they simply cannot pass through the charged filtering media.